ankushjain358/sample_flutter_app/README.md

 ## Flutter Android Build (Production)
 - File located at `sample_flutter_app/.github/worflows/flutter_android_build_prod.yml`.
 - Next, you need the following things:
-    - **Private Key**: This will be used to sign APK
+    - Private Key - This will be used to sign APK
-    - **Public Certificate**: This will be uploaded to Play Console, which will be used to verify the signed APK.
+    - Public Certificate - This will be uploaded to Play Console to verify the signed APK on further updates.
 - Run the below command which generates a Key Store that includes the following:
     - 2,048 bit RSA key pair (public-private keys)
     - Self-signed certificate (contains the public key)

-    ```
+    ```bash
     keytool -genkey -v -keystore C:\Users\[Your Username]\Desktop\key.jks -storetype JKS -keyalg RSA -keysize 2048 -validity 10000 -alias key_alias
     ```
-    > Remember
+    > Important:
     > 1. A Key Store is a repository of security certificates and private keys.
-With above command, the new Key Store will only include one key.
+The new key store will only contain one key when the previous command is used.
-    > 2. You are free to choose different passwords for Key Store and the key that it stores inside it.
+    > 2. You are free to choose different passwords for key store and the key that it stores inside it.
     > 3. `key_alias` in the above command belongs to your key inside the Key Store.
+- Then follow this blog - [How to Safely Build Assigned Flutter App with GitHub Actions](https://blog.devgenius.io/how-to-safely-build-assigned-flutter-app-with-github-actions-8860b1b6eef6).

 ## References
 - [Flutter: Build and Deploy Android apps using GitHub Actions](https://tbrgroup.software/flutter-build-and-deploy-android-apps-using-github-actions/)